 Tiger sharks recognize where our eyes are at and they like to sneak up behind divers,.
 It's important for divers not let the Tiger sharks sneak up from behind out of their vision.
 As a diver you always need to be looking around for the Tiger sharks to come up from behind you.
 If they do come from behind you need to turn around and face them and make eye contact with them.

 Tiger Sharks at Tiger Beach Bahamas.

 Tiger Beach was discovered in the late '80's by Captain Scott Smith.
 The area was referred to him by salvage divers who had found at least two different wrecks.
-These old wrecks are both within a half mile of each other in five to ten feet of water.
+These old wrecks are both within a half mile of each other in 25 feet of water.
 There used to be cannons lying on the reef, but they are gone now.
 In certain spots you can still find cannon balls and lead shot.

 This area has a shallow reef bar located a quarter mile from the deep water drop off.
 Lying inshore from the reef bar are more bars, some with sand that look like a beach.
 These bars are some of the shallowest bars around and make for a comfortable place to anchor at night.
 The reef bar makes for some excellent shallow snorkeling and diving.
 The south tip has some large ledges that Loggerhead turtles sleep under.